 Manhattan is an ultra-slim case for the ultra-minimal Thinoptics glasses.
-StudioRed was challenged with the task of creating this functional and portable case with high-end jewelry-like look and feel.
-Volumetric constraints imposed all three dimensions as it was to be minimally thin, while being manufacturable all while fitting onto the backs of specific phones without interfering with back-cameras.
+StudioRed was challenged with the task of creating a functional and portable case with a high-end jewelry-like look and feel.
+It had to be minimally thin, while being manufacturable all while fitting onto the backs of phones without interfering with back-cameras.

 ThinOptics glasses are flexible.
-They are designed to bend without breaking so StudioRed helped to enclose them in the smallest possible yet sturdy case.
 The ultra-flexible titanium alloy bridge is made from Nitinol (10x more elastic than spring steel) and easily twisted into small places without harm.
+They are designed to bend without breaking so StudioRed helped to enclose them in the smallest possible yet sturdiest case.

-StudioRed faced many challenges in designing this glasses case.
-First was that the case needed to accommodate two types of glasses (circular and rectangular).
-Various orientations were studied, and one was chosen, as it met all the other restrictions as well.
+StudioRed faced many challenges in designing the glasses case.
+The first challenge was that the case needed to accommodate two types of glasses (circular and rectangular).
+Various orientations were studied, and one was chosen to fit both types.

 The client’s requirement of 4 mm thickness was another hurdle we overcame.
-Because of the thickness of the glasses themselves, there was a very limited selection of materials that could be used, and 0.3mm Stainless Steel was chosen as it met the strength and thickness requirements.
-Using this material we were also able to design a hinge that could be formed through the stamping process.
-Using LCP (liquid Crystal Polymer) we designed a plastic assembly, over molded into the stainless steel housing which also created features for a latch that fit within the 4mm requirement.
-Working directly with manufacturers is necessary to identify those which had the capabilities to build this case, and could deliver the final flawless surface finish.
+Because of the thickness of the glasses themselves, there was a very limited selection of materials that could be used, and 0.3mm Stainless Steel was chosen as it met strength and thickness requirements.

 Sculpting the case to fit within 4mm thickness was a challenge, but in the end, through all the restrictions, we were able to create this iconic form factor and elegant design.